-Certain counterparties including the Futures Clearer may hold the right to terminate or close out positions held for the Sub-Fund in certain designated circumstances which will generally be defined as "events of default" or "early termination events" in those agreements.
-These events may include but are not limited to a situation where the Net Asset Value of the Sub-Fund declines by certain percentages in a given timeframe or the Sub-Fund fails to make a payment or a collateral call on time.
-Any such action by a counterparty could be disadvantageous to the Sub-Fund.
+Certain counterparties may hold the right to terminate transactions with the Sub-Fund in certain designated circumstances.

+These events may include, but are not limited to, a situation where the Net Asset Value of the Sub-Fund declines by certain percentages in a given timeframe or the Sub-Fund fails to make a payment or provide collateral on time.
+Any such action by a counterparty could cause a loss to the Sub-Fund.
 Copies of any such counterparty agreements are available for inspection upon request.